Blockchain-Mexico/Research/README.md

 Well the guy G that dont want to be so "RICH" , create a downloand in a x Store

+# SCAM dilegency chain non ethic
+This is a scam and we are just a schizophrenia blockchain that was just invented witout the token double spend that is trivial.

 COPYRIGHT BURN!